stonehippo/sploder/README.md

 The *startup* state is the initial state when the Sploder device is turned on.
 Right now, this doesn't do much of anything except pause for a second, then immediate transition to the ready state.

 The *ready* state is the default resting state of the Sploder.
-While in this state, Sploder sits around waiting for someone to flip it's arming switch.
+While in this state, Sploder sits around waiting for someone to flip its arming switch.
 Until that happens, Sploder is pretty boring.

 The *armed* state is entered once the arming switch is flipped.
-At this point, Sploder will let the world know it's ready to go by lighting it's _armed_ LED.
+At this point, Sploder will let the world know it's ready to go by lighting its _armed_ LED.
 And it will start checking to see if the firing button is pressed or if someone has flipped the arming switch off again.
 The _armed_ LED is disabled whenever this state is left.

 The *firing* state occurs when the firing button is pressed while in the armed state.
 The _firing_ LED is lit for one second, then the state is reverted back to armed.